juanema74/ih_datamadpt0420_project_m2/README.md

 This analysis include:
 - Descriptive statistics, in order to get knowledge about diamonds and their characteristics
-- Data visualizations charts in order to capture a large amount of data all at once in a clear and concise manner Show them what it looks like in action.
+- Data visualizations charts in order to capture a large amount of data all at once in a clear and concise manner

 ### 💻**Data**:
 The Dataset used for this proyect is Diamonds.csv, a Diamonds dataset with more than 40.000 diamonds